Yundin/TangoDemo/README.md

 # Tango products demo application

-Allows to view a ploduct list and search for product.
+Overengineered app for skill demonstration that allows to view a product list and search for product.

 ## Screenshots